atelierspierrot/atelierspierrot/Rules.md

 Rules
 =============

-This document explain the coding, storing and naming rules we use in our packages.
+This document explains the coding, storing and naming rules we use in our packages.

 ## Coding standards & naming rules